pughlab/pipeline-suite/README.md

 -d /path/to/fastq_rna_config.yaml\
 -c slurm \
 --remove \
---dry_run
+--dry-run
 </code></pre>

-This will generate the directory structure in the output directory (provided in /path/to/master_rna_config.yaml), including a "logs/run_RNA_pipeline_TIMESTAMP/" directory containing a file "run_RNASeq_pipeline.log" which lists the individual tool commands; these can be run separately if "--dry_run" or in the event of a failure at any stage and you don't need to re-run the entire thing (although doing so would not regenerate files that already exist).
+This will generate the directory structure in the output directory (provided in /path/to/master_rna_config.yaml), including a "logs/run_RNA_pipeline_TIMESTAMP/" directory containing a file "run_RNASeq_pipeline.log" which lists the individual tool commands; these can be run separately if "--dry-run" or in the event of a failure at any stage and you don't need to re-run the entire thing (although doing so would not regenerate files that already exist).

 ### run STAR to align to a reference genome
 </code></pre>